|

 Medium-sized businesses typically pay $5,000 to $25,000 annually, with coverage limits ranging from $5 million to $25 million.
 The wide premium range reflects variations in industry risk, data sensitivity, and security maturity.
 A 200-employee e-commerce company handling substantial customer data will face different pricing than a similar-sized manufacturing firm with limited data exposure.

-Deductibles for medium businesses generally range from $25,000 to $100,000, allowing organizations to balance premium costs with risk retention.
-Higher deductibles can reduce premiums by 10-25%, making this an important consideration for businesses with adequate reserves.
+Deductibles for medium businesses generally range from $25,000 to $100,000.
+Higher deductibles can reduce premiums by 10-25% — worth considering for businesses with adequate reserves.

 Enterprise Protection (500+ Employees)

 Large organizations typically invest $25,000 to $500,000 or more in comprehensive cyber protection, with coverage limits ranging from $25 million to $100 million or higher.
-While these premiums appear substantial, they represent a fraction of potential breach costs—the average data breach cost of $4.88 million would devastate most businesses without insurance protection.
+While these premiums appear substantial, they represent a fraction of potential breach costs — the average $4.88 million breach cost would devastate most businesses without insurance protection.

 Enterprise policies often include higher service levels, dedicated breach response coordinators, and access to top-tier forensics and legal resources.
-Deductibles typically start at $100,000 and can reach $1 million or more for very large organizations with significant risk tolerance and financial capacity.
+Deductibles typically start at $100,000 and can reach $1 million or more for very large organizations with significant risk tolerance.

 Industry and Data Sensitivity